One-on-one meeting templates: 3 free downloadable agendas

 Goal setting one-on-one meeting template

-One-on-one meetings are an opportune time to set career development goals.
-Both managers and employees know that individual professional goals are part of the success of the entire organization.
-The one-on-one goal-setting meeting template has questions to guide a conversation that will get every employee thinking about a goal they want to achieve.
+One-on-one meetings are an opportune time to set professional goals for career development.
+Both managers and direct reports know that individual professional goals are part of the success of the entire organization.
+The one-on-one "goal-setting" meeting template has questions to guide a conversation that will get every employee thinking about a goal they want to achieve.
+It's ideal for:

 1. Employee self-reflection (before your one-on-one meeting)